I teach a variety of fiddle styles, including bluegrass,

 the student, sometimes on fiddle, but often accompanying on

 guitar.
-Students are encouraged to record the lesson and I
+Students are encouraged to record the lesson.

 Here are some helpful resources for fiddle: